 Systemic inflammation from food sensitivities, toxins, or stress triggers insulin resistance and prevents fat burning.
 When your body is inflamed, it prioritizes survival over fat loss.

-Here's what matters: One or more of these is driving your weight loss resistance.
+One or more of these is driving your weight loss resistance.
 Cutting more calories won't fix broken insulin sensitivity.
 More cardio won't fix high cortisol.
-You need testing to see what's actually broken.
-That's why we use comprehensive testing that looks at all these systems.
+You need comprehensive testing to see what's actually broken.

 When Dieting and Exercise Backfire